murtukov/GraphQLBundle/docs/Intro.md

 (schema definition language).

 The core task of this bundle is to generate PHP classes that are compatible with `webonyx/graphql-php`'s [type system](https://webonyx.github.io/graphql-php/type-system/#type-system), since it relies on this library.
-Whichever configuration format you choose - YAML, annotations or GraphQL SDL - it will be eventually used to generate PHP classes, that will be your actuall types.
-Of course, you can also write this PHP classes manually - and it may be required in some cases - but using one of the mentioned formats greatly reduces boilerplate and makes things work more "Symfony way".
+Whichever format you choose to configure your types - YAML, annotations or GraphQL SDL - they will be eventually used to generate PHP classes, that will be your actuall types.
+Of course, you can also write this PHP classes manually - and it may be required in some cases - but using one of the mentioned formats greatly reduces boilerplate.

 > Note: All generated classes are Symfony services.